Website Ground Education

 Successful candidates will:

-Have personal skills including dependability, integrity, flexibility, and a willingness to get dirty.
+-Have personal skills including dependability, flexibility, and a willingness to get dirty.

-Be able to organize work, take initiative, function independently.
+-Be able to organize work, take initiative, function independently, lift 50 pounds and work in an outdoor setting.

 To apply for this job email your details to email@example.com